phlex-ruby/phlex.fun/pages/rails/rendering_views.md

 Instead of implicitly rendering an ERB template with automatic access to all your controller instance variables, you need to explicitly render Phlex views from your controller action methods.

-Doing this allows you to design views without implicit dependencies on controller instance variables, making them much easier to test and reuse and reason about.

 ```ruby
 class ArticlesController < ApplicationController
   def index